 Grizzly bears have a better sense of smell than a hound dog and can detect food from miles away.

 Historically, there were around 50,000 grizzly bears in North America.
-Today, there are 1,000 - 1,200 grizzly bears remaining in five separate populations in the lower 48 states.
+Today, there are an estimated 1,800 grizzly bears remaining in five populations in the lower 48 states.
 Most of these bears are located in the Northern Continental Divide Population (including Glacier National Park) and the Yellowstone Population.
 Alaska is home to a healthy grizzly (sometimes called brown bear) population.

-Grizzly bears are found in a variety of habitats, from dense forests, to subalpine meadows and arctic tundra.
+Grizzly bears are found many different habitats, from dense forests to subalpine meadows, open plains and arctic tundra.
 In North America, grizzly bears are found in western Canada, Alaska, Wyoming, Montana, Idaho and a potentially a small population in Washington.
-Historically, they could be found from Alaska to Mexico, California to Ohio.
+Historically, they could be found from Alaska to Mexico and from California to Ohio.

 Did You Know?

-Grizzly bears need to eat a lot in the summer and fall in order to build up sufficient fat reserves for surviving the denning period.
-This is particularly true for pregnant females, who must have sufficient fat reserves to give birth to approximately one-pound cubs in January or February and then nurse them to about 20 pounds before emerging from the den in April-May.
+Grizzly bears need to eat a lot in the summer and fall in order to build up sufficient fat reserves to survive the winter denning period.
+This is particularly true for pregnant females, who must have sufficient fat reserves to give birth to approximately one-pound cubs in January or February and then nurse them to about 20 pounds before emerging from the den in April or May.

 Mating Season: Early May through mid-July

 Gestation: Anywhere from 180-270 days, including delayed implantation.